LaunchYourVibe

 Start tracking to see trends here.

-LaunchYourVibe D-03
+LAUNCHYOURVIBE D-03

 An empty chart with no explanation looks broken.
 Design the zero state: explain why there's no data, tell users what action produces data, and consider showing a ghost/preview of what the chart will look like.
 Every chart needs a zero state, a loading state, and an error state.